twallema/pyIEEM/data/README.md

 #### pichler

 + `IHS_critical_NACE64.csv` contains the IHS Market Analysts data (`IHS_Markit_results_compact.csv`), reformatted from WIOD 55 to the NACE 64 classification.
-Columns represent the critical inputs to a sector.
-Dependecy of L68 (real estate) on H53 (Postal services) was removed.
-The Real estate sector did not face a big decline in economic activity, as detailed in https://www.nbb.be/doc/ts/publications/economicreview/2021/ecorevii2021.pdf (chart 5).
-Dependecy of H49 (Land Transport) and H51 (Air Transport) on I55-56 (Accodomodation) was removed as the closure of Accomodation during the lockdown led to overly large declines in economic activity.
+Rows $i$ represent to what extent sectors $j$ depend on the goods of $i$ to produce good $j$.
+There are three dependencies: None (0), Important (0.5) and Critical (1).
+Critical dependecy of L68 (real estate) on H53 (Postal services) was removed.
+Dependency of H49 (Land Transport) and H51 (Air Transport) on I55-56 (Accodomodation) was removed because the closure of I55-56 during the lockdown led to overly large declines in economic activity.
 Sector Rental and Leasing (N77) critically depends on C33 (Repair of Machinery) and G45 (Retail of vehicles) only.
 Travel agencies (N79) critically depend on Air, Water and Land transport (H49/H50/H51) and importantly depend on I55-56, N77/N78.
 All dependencies of Public Administration (O84) and Education (P85) were relaxed as the government sector didn't face any shocks during the COVID-19 pandemic (https://www.nbb.be/doc/ts/publications/economicreview/2021/ecorevii2021.pdf).
+An "important" dependency of C29 (Production and repair of motor vehicles) and G45 (Retail of motor vehicles) on I55-56 was relaxed because it lowered the employment and GDP on the 2020 COVID-19 lockdown plateau in Belgium by over 10% too much (!).

 + `desired_stock_NACE64.csv`: For every sector in the NACE 64 classification, the number of days production can continue when no inputs are delivered (= stock).
 Converted version of `table_ratio_inv_go.csv`.

 + `on_site_consumption_NACE64.csv`: For every sector in the NACE 64 classification, if the consumption happens on-site.

++ `other_demand_shock.csv`: Other demand shock used by Pichler et. al.

 #### misc

 + `conversion_matrix_NACE64_NACE21.csv`:  contains conversion matrices to aggregate data from the NACE 64 to NACE 21 classification.

 + `conversion_matrix_NACE21_NACE10.csv`:  contains conversion matrices to aggregate data from NACE 21 to NACE 10.

++ `sector_labels_names.xlsx`: contains the full name of all NACE 64 sectors.